“When I see you through my eyes, I think that we are different. When I see you through my heart, I know we are the same”.

 Where Oliver Fits by Cale Atkinson

 Oliver is a little puzzle piece who is excited to find out where he fits.
 Will he be… in the mane of a unicorn?
-On the tentacle of a pirate squid?
-Part of a beautiful sunset or a fiery volcano?
-A member of a monster rock band?
+Or the tentacle of a pirate squad?
 But when he goes in search of his perfect place, Oliver discovers that finding where he belongs is harder than he thought.